 To ensure that students with type 1 diabetes are safe in the school environment and supported for maximum possible participation in educational and school activities school staff require appropriate education and training about type 1 diabetes management.
 School principals and school staff owe a duty of care to students and are required to make changes to the usual standard school practices to accommodate the needs of students with type 1 diabetes – these are called reasonable adjustments concerning student’s health needs.

 Basic training and awareness – all staff

-Principals should also ensure that all school staff are aware of who, within their school, is/are the designated staff member(s), so that they know who is able to provide assistance with insulin administration or other support.
-All staff should also be aware that students with type 1 diabetes will have an individual diabetes management plan which has been agreed between the student, parents or carers, principal and the diabetes treating team, and that the diabetes management plan may require them to make adjustments to support the student in the school environment.
+Principals should also ensure that all school staff are aware of who within their school are the designated staff members so that they know who is able to provide assistance with insulin administration or other support.
+All staff should also be aware that students with type 1 diabetes will have an individual diabetes management plan which has been agreed between the student, parents or carers, principal and the clinical treating team and that the diabetes management plan may require them to make adjustments to support the student in the school environment.

 Training for designated staff